Sandbox game: History

 These two games would become a major influence on many different games and genres to come.
 In 2007, game designer Warren Spector noted the influence of Will Wright on numerous designers, but was surprised that there weren't more who "mimic Wright's games or his sandbox-style, saying titles in the Grand Theft Auto look-alike genre are about the closest most developers have come to doing so."
 This influence led to a trend, and by 2010 critics were noting that "almost every blockbuster game now contains a considerable 'sandbox' element."
 This trend was linked to the rise of dynamic storytelling in sandbox worlds, as well as AI that is dynamic enough to supplement scripted content.

+The creative mode inventory in Minecraft.
+In creative mode, the player has little to no restrictions and unlimited resources.

 Another major shift in sandbox games came with the release of Minecraft, which was first introduced in 2009 in beta form and its first full release in 2011.
 At its core, Minecraft is a voxel-based survival game, where players collect resources to build tools that help them to collect better resources, and to construct shelters to protect them from hostile creatures.
 However, there are no limits on how players can build these structures, and using the vast array of resources available in the game, players can build nearly anything they could imagine; the game has been compared to digital Lego bricks.
 Players' use of Minecraft in this way led to the developers to add a dedicated "Creative Mode" that stripped the survival elements from the game so that players could build without any hazards or other artificial limits.
 Minecraft became a massive success, having sold more than 180 million copies by May 2019 and being the best selling personal computer game of all time.
+Minecraft has inspired a number of similar games, such as Allumeria and Lucid Blocks.

 One pure sandbox game, aimed to offer no goals but allow players to create works to be shared with others, is Second Life (2003), a large massively multiplayer online game set in a virtual world where users could create various sections of the world as their own.
 The game was purposely developed as a community-driven world, so while the developers established some of the fundamentals of the in-game economies, much of how the workings and economics of the rest of Second Lifes world was set by the players, which created several issues around pricing, gambling, and taxes, among other aspects.
 The game ultimately drew use by businesses as well, seeking to create space within it.

 More recent sandbox games have been aimed at providing interactive works that can be shared with others.
 Garry's Mod allows players to tinker with the Source engine from Valve to make animations and games while games like LittleBigPlanet and Dreams (2019) from Media Molecule give users assets and primitive programming elements to craft games that can be shared with others.